netsapiens/netsapiens-linphone-sdk/README.md

 Simply re-invoking `cmake --build .` in your build directory should update your SDK.
 If compilation fails, you may need to rebuilding everything by erasing your build directory and restarting your build as explained above.

-## Customizing the build
+## Customizing features

-The SDK compilation can be customized by passing `-D` options to CMake when configuring the project.
+The SDK can be customized by passing `-D` options to CMake when configuring the project.
 If you know the options you want to use, just pass them to CMake.

 Otherwise, you can use the `cmake-gui` or `ccmake` commands to configure all the available options interactively.

-The following options control the cpu architectures built for a target platform:
+### Important customization options

+Some customization are particularly important:

+ 1. `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
+You might want to set it to `Debug` to ease the debugging.
+ 2. `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
+It must be one of: `Android`, `IOS`.
-- `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
+ 3. `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
-- `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.
+ 4. `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.
-- `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK.
+ 5. `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK.
-- `LINPHONESDK_UWP_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an UWP build.
+ 6. `LINPHONESDK_UWP_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an UWP build.

-These ON/OFF options control the enablement of important features of the SDK, which have an effect on the size of produced size object code:
-- `ENABLE_VIDEO`: enablement of video call features.
-- `ENABLE_ADVANCED_IM`: enablement of group chat and secure IM features
-- `ENABLE_ZRTP`: enablement of ZRTP ciphering
-- `ENABLE_DB_STORAGE`: enablement of database storage for IM.
-- `ENABLE_VCARD`: enablement of Vcard features.
-- `ENABLE_MKV`: enablement of Matroska video file reader/writer.

 ## Licensing: GPL third parties versus non GPL third parties